 The Government of Ontario is committed to improving quality, accountability and transparency in our health system.
-In keeping with these improvements and in the spirit of St. Mary’s General Hospital’s philosophy, we are pleased to post a compliance attestation and report on consultant use, as well as expense claim information for executive staff and the Board of Trustees.
+In keeping with these improvements and in the spirit of St. Mary’s General Hospital’s philosophy, we are pleased to post a compliance attestation and report on consultant use.

 St. Mary's General Hospital - Executive Expenses